Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/narrow/narrow.md

 ---
 Title: '.narrow()'
-Description: 'Selects a narrow subsection of a tensor along the specified dimension.'
+Description: 'Returns a narrow subsection of a tensor along the specified dimension.'
 Subjects:
   - 'Computer Science'
   - 'Machine Learning'